 Perhaps the easiest way to ensure a loyal following is nostalgia.
-This is because it’s not particularly in the hands of a business and is simply a matter of ease for the customer.
+This is because it’s not, particularly in the hands of a business and is simply a matter of ease for the customer.
 This links into the trust factor too, as it’s the fear of the unknown.
-Many customers stick to what they know and this can be tracked back to family members, such as parents.
-Past data in the UK found that the public are, on average, more loyal to our banks than we are our marriage vows!
+Many customers stick to what they know and this can be traced back to family members, such as parents.
+Past data in the UK found that the public is, on average, more loyal to our banks than we are to our marriage vows!
 The average Brit stays with their bank for 17 years, while marriage in the UK lasts only 11 years on average.
 Often, this relationship with a bank begins in childhood as a customer follows the bank account that their parents use.

 Another way nostalgia plays a big part is by people who stick with a brand because it ‘reminds them of home’.
 No matter how far you move away, home comforts can help a customer stick with a brand that is local to them.

 A survey by InMoment found that more than three-quarters of consumers have held brand-specific relationships for more than a decade, with many choosing the product or service even though there may be a cheaper option available.
 A customer will often stick with a brand or product because they know what to expect.
 That trust factor has been built up and enables them to know exactly what they need to.
 The fear of the unknown is a major reason people would not choose a new brand or service in case they aren’t happy with their choice.